CREATE: Testing LLMs for Associative Creativity: Introduction

 We present CREATE, a benchmark designed to evaluate LLMs’ ability to form open-ended associations among real-world entities.
 Figure~\ref{fig:intro} shows an example of a query designed to test this kind of reasoning.
 CREATE is \textit{practical}, as it relies on world knowledge about concepts and relations rather than synthetic scenarios; it also sits at the \textit{right level of complexity}: it is simple enough to evaluate yet still requires multi-hop reasoning about real concepts.

 The queries in CREATE are constructed to span different conceptual domains: people in movies, people in positions of power, genes associated with certain diseases etc. By formulating questions in a sufficiently broad manner, we can test whether LLMs can enumerate the creative, ``trivia-like'' connections that a human domain expert might be aware of as salient and interesting.
 Figure \ref{fig:intro}'s possible answers show diverse and interesting possible connections.
-Our setup involves reasoning about a more open-ended question space compared to past work on multi-hop reasoning like HotpotQA \cite{yang2018hotpotqa} and following datasets \cite{trivedi2022musique,he2024mintqa,ding2024knowledge}.
-However, it has both objective and hard-to-find answers, unlike more ``brainstorming''-oriented queries \cite{zhang2025noveltybench}.
-Although this setting does not exhaust the full scope of combinatorial creativity, we believe limitations in LLM performance here meaningfully inform our understanding of LLM creativity more broadly.
+Our task involves reasoning about a more open-ended answer space compared to past work on multi-hop reasoning like HotpotQA \cite{yang2018hotpotqa} and similar datasets \cite{trivedi2022musique,he2024mintqa,ding2024knowledge}.
+However, CREATE has both objective and hard-to-find answers, unlike more ``brainstorming''-oriented tasks \cite{zhang2025noveltybench}.
+The ability to enumerate large numbers of distinct, strong connections directly ties to the ability to do strong brainstorming in other ideation settings.

-Our central goal is for LLMs to generate connections that (a) reflect close but non-typical associations between concepts and (b) that are diverse rather than simple variations on a single theme.
+Our central goal is for LLMs to generate connections that (a) reflect close but non-typical associations between concepts and (b) are diverse rather than simple variations on a single theme.
 These criteria align with standard desiderata for creative products: high quality coupled with meaningful novelty.
 Following prior work \cite{zhang2025noveltybench}, we capture both aspects with a unified \textit{creative utility} metric that integrates quality and diversity.
-Additionally, we also design a \textit{distinctiveness} metric to count strong, unique relations.

-Our results show that frontier models achieve high creativity utility scores on our benchmark, compared to other open-source models and are able to generate high quality and diverse connections.
-However, these models are still lacking in their ability to generate high distinctive solutions when compared to a population of model responses.
+Our results show that frontier models achieve higher creativity utility scores compared to weaker models or open-source models.
+However, when we zoom in on particular cases, we find that no single model adequately covers the space of strong answer paths.
 Our analysis also shows that spending more reasoning tokens does not necessarily lead to higher scores on our benchmark, raising questions about how current AI systems search conceptual spaces and what is required for them to genuinely support or participate in creative processes.